mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 4. **Save** the Hive config after making these adjustments.

-### Create a Fusion specific directory in HDFS

-[//]: <May not be required, testing has not yet been completed for when the replicated exchange directory has been defined in both core-site and application.properties.
-In other words, the directory may be created automatically by the Fusion Server when these are set.>

-1. Log into the Ambari Server via a terminal session.

-2. Switch to `hdfs` user and create the specified HDFS directory.

-   `su - hdfs`

-   `hdfs dfs -mkdir -p /wandisco/exchange_dir`

-   `hdfs dfs -ls /wandisco` - Verify that the directory exists.

-3. Exit the HDFS user terminal once complete.

-   `exit`

 ### Restart required services

 1. Restart the **HDFS**, **YARN**, **MapReduce2**, **Tez** and **Hive** services in that order.